GreyHak/dsp-drone-clearing/README.md

  - Limit the number of drones used when clearing.
  - Control of clearing distance from mecha.
  - Conserve energy when Icarus' energy gets too low.
- - Clearing during walking and optionally while flying.
+ - Clearing during walking and optionally while flying and drifting (floating over ocean).
+ - Optionally recall drones tasked with clearing when Icarus starts flying.
  - Inventory space limitations.
  - Control over clearing of rocks, trees, small rocks and ice.
  - Control over planet types clearing is performed on.